evs-chris/raport/README.md

 ### Displayed

 Displayed reports are built from report widgets that either declare their sizes or are automatically sized based on the size and positions of their content widgets.
-The base building widget of a report is the `Container`, which is simply a widget that contains other widgets, optionally applying a layout to them or using a static layout that is defined using `x`, `y` coordinates within the container.
+The base building widget of a report is the `Container`, which is a widget that contains other widgets, optionally applying a layout to them or using a static layout that is defined using `x`, `y` coordinates within the container.

 Any displayed report has a top-level array of widgets that are typically containers.
 Coordinates and sizes are specified in `rem` wherein an inch of "paper" is made of 6 `rem`.

 **Context**

-A context is simply a wrapper around a piece of data that includes the ability to access special values that may exist in that context that are not directly related to the peice of data.
+A context is a wrapper around a piece of data that includes the ability to access special values that may exist in that context that are not directly related to the peice of data.
 It also has access to its parents and roots.
 Context is implicitly introduced in certain widgets, and may be explicitly introduced in containers.
 References are resolved from a context during evaluation.

 **Widgets**

 In addition to containers, the basic widgets supplied in this library are the `Label`, `Repeater`, `Image`, `Measured`, and `HTML`.

-* `Container`: This is simply a widget that holds other widgets and acts as a local reference for coordinates.
+* `Container`: This is a widget that holds other widgets and acts as a local reference for coordinates.
 Containers have pluggable layouts that default to something like a flex row.
 The other built-in option is a static list of `x, y` coordinates that are applied to the child widgets in the same order that they are specified.
 * `Label`: This is pretty much what you'd expect.
 It renders a piece of text that can be composed of multiple parts.
 The parts may be literal values, references, operators, or spans, which are sort of a sub-label that is composed of a part and optional styling.
 * `Measured Label`: This is a label that estimates its height based on its content and applied styles.
 The estimation is not exact and is based on average character width for a few standard font metrics.
 * `Image`: This is also what you'd expect.
 You can supply a `url` as a literal, reference, or operator that is used to render the image into the output HTML.